Thank you for your feedback.

 Resolution

-When you have succesfully submitted a CT600/SA100 you should receive two items back – the Receipt and the HMRC email confirmation.
-The tax return may also have been successfully received by HMRC but you have not received their email.
+When you have successfully submitted a CT600/SA100/Trust tax etc you should receive two items back- the Receipt, the HMRC email confirmation and the IRIS Transmit Internet Return Screen will be updated.
+The tax return may also have been successfully received by HMRC but you have not received their email OR HMRC have not received the online submission.

-Receipt: This should appear on screen after your submission.
+Receipt: (We refer this as the ‘1st receipt’) This should appear on screen after your accepted submission.
 You can keep a copy if you need evidence it was submitted.
+If you do not have this then the tax return may not have been sent.

 1.This email confirmation is sent from HMRC and dependent on their services, it could be sent quite soon or later (for example: if a busy period then the email may take longer to be sent out).
 Note that IRIS cannot block these emails as HMRC emails are sent directly to your email address (unless your emails/outlook are also hosted by IRIS etc), please read the checks below:

-2. HMRC emails are sent to your email stored in IRIS here: Log into IRIS as MASTER, load PT/BT, load any client , Setup, Practice options, Tax options and check all the tabs for your ‘Return e-mail address’.
+2. HMRC emails are sent to your email stored in IRIS here: Log into IRIS as MASTER, load PT/BT, load any client , Setup, Practice options, Tax options and check all the tabs for your ‘Return e-mail address’ (we recommend you delete it and type it back in manually and do not copy/ paste it in).

 Tax

-If if affects just one client but other have been sent successfully then go through all the steps below.
-If ALL clients are affected and you tried all the steps below but still no email, then its more likely there is still a Email settings issue on your side OR a HMRC issue.
+If ALL clients are affected and you tried all the steps below but still no email, then its more likely there is a Environmental/Email settings issue on your PC/Server/Host side OR a larger HMRC issue.

 a) Load the affected client- Client, View and Accountant- make sure its sent to AGENT.
 If set to Branch or Alternative, then it may have different credentials/email.
 For example: If the client below was set to Alternative, click the mag glass, highlight that alternative, VIEW, Tax options and check every tab for the email address.
 You decide to change the email here or switch to AGENT (We recommend to speak to your team first).